Hidayathamir/logrusy/README.md

 The built-in logging formatters are:

-* `logrus.TextFormatter`.
+* `logrusy.TextFormatter`.
 Logs the event in colors if stdout is a tty, otherwise without colors.
   * *Note:* to force colored output when there is no TTY, set the `ForceColors` field to `true`.
 To force no colored output even if there is a TTY  set the